Wisper Specific FAQ

 Like any bicycle, it is important that your Wisper Electric Bicycle is kept clean and well lubricated.
 Our ebikes fall into the City and Trekking category and are not designed as mountain bikes.
 If you do use your Wisper bike in “off road” conditions, it is important that all mud and sand is cleaned from all moving parts and the parts are lightly lubricated, before storage or further use.
 Making sure no lubrication is applied to braking surfaces.
 A build up of mud and/or sand on moving parts will damage your bike and may negate the warranty.

 You can find the correct tyre pressure molded into the side of your tyres.
-Just remember not to over inflate, you can however run tyres up to 30% lower than reccomended if you want a softer ride however your range will be affected by about the same %.
+Just remember not to over inflate, you can however run tyres up to 30% lower than recommended if you want a softer ride however your range will be affected by about the same %.

 All bicycles need regular servicing and electric bicycles in particular should be serviced and checked over by an electric bike specialist at least once a year.
 If you are using the bicycle on a daily basis, for your safety and for the correct levels of maintenance, we recommend six monthly servicing.
 Your local Wisper Service Centre will be happy to help you look after your bike.